Yandex Cloud

 • subnet_id: Subnet ID.

-• assign_public_ip: Permission to connect to the host from the internet.
+• assign_public_ip: Permission for internet access to the host.

 grpcurl \